itadinanta/itadinanta.github.io/_posts/2025-02-02-facebook-poems.md

 in a weird way.
 Strings literals appear to be encoded in a byzantine mix of ASCII and UTF-8.

 In detail: ASCII characters and symbols are encoded as they are.
 1 byte = 1 character.
-So you have the traditional `\n`, `\r` etc. escape malarkey).
-"Extended" characters are escaped as their UTF-8 encoding, as bytes, in which each encoded byte is itself encoded as a separate "unicode" codepoint.
+So you have the traditional `\n`, `\r` etc. escape malarkey.
+"Extended" characters are escaped as their UTF-8 encoding, as bytes, in which each encoded byte is itself encoded as a separate "Unicode" codepoint.

 So for a character whose UTF-8 encoding is, say two byte `0xC2 0xa9` (&copy;), the Facebook encoding would be `\u00c2\u00a9` instead of the expected `\u00a9`.